NCAR/sage-data-commons-dashboard/README.md

 # sage-data-commons-dashboard

-A web application for viewing the status of HPC resources in a browser-based dashboard.
+A web application for viewing the status of HPC resources in a browser based dashboard.

 ---